Learning to Predict Vehicle Trajectories with Model-based Planning: Model-based Generator

 \subsection{Path Search}

-Unlike motion planning, where the reference path for the controllable ego is given, the prediction has no access to the future paths of uncontrollable targets.
-Therefore, we conduct path search $G_{path}$ in advance of trajectory generation $G_{traj}$, such that each prediction target could be associated with a set of potential paths $\mathcal{P}^{+}$.
-Also, the relatively short time horizon (less than $5$ seconds) in prediction makes it practicable to search all the potential paths for any on-road vehicles.

-Our path search algorithm $G_{path}$ is partially built upon the baselines proposed in [1].
-Firstly we localize $a_{tar}$ on the map and query its surrounding lane segments as the root segments.
-With the lane connectivity information provided by HD map $\mathcal{M}$, we search the segment sequences along the predecessors and successors of each root via Depth-First-Search on $\mathcal{M}$, up to forward distance $D_F$ and backward distance $D_B$.
-Following, we concatenate each pair of forward and backward segment sequences and remove redundant ones with heuristics, and finally, the centerline coordinates of each segment sequence yield a potential path $\mathcal{P}_i \in \mathcal{P}^{+}$.
-In the phase of path search $G_{path}:(\mathcal{M}, \mathbf{s}_{tar}^0) \mapsto \mathcal{P}^{+}$, we expect the resulted path set $\mathcal{P}^{+}$ to provide sufficient coverage to the future path space of $a_{tar}$, but not impose dynamic constraints.
-So for target $a_{tar}$ with current state $\mathbf{s}_{tar}^0$, some paths in $\mathcal{P}^{+}$ may not be reachable at frame $t=T_{F}$.
+Unlike motion planning, where the reference path for the controllable ego agent is given, the future paths of uncontrollable targets in prediction are unknown.
+Therefore, we conduct the path search in advance of trajectory generation such that any prediction target could be associated with a set of potential paths $\mathcal{P}^{+}$.
+Our path search algorithm $G_{path}:(\mathcal{M}, \mathbf{s}_{tar}^0) \mapsto \mathcal{P}^{+}$ is implemented by Depth-First-Search on HD map $\mathcal{M}$, with more details described in the supplementary material.
+Yielding a potential path $\mathcal{P}_j \in \mathcal{P}^{+}$ with the centerline coordinates of each lane segment sequence, we expect all the paths of $\mathcal{P}^{+}$ to provide sufficient coverage for the future trajectory space of $a_{tar}$.
+As no dynamic constraint is imposed in this phase, for target with current state $\mathbf{s}_{tar}^0$, some paths in $\mathcal{P}^{+}$ may not be reachable at frame $t=T_{F}$.
 For instance, a high-speed vehicle cannot change to the opposite lane with a U-turn in few seconds.
-Such unreachable paths could be recognized in the following trajectory generation part as no trajectories samples towards them are feasible.
-Then only the reachable paths would be reserved in $\mathcal{P} \subseteq \mathcal{P}^{+}$.
+Such unreachable paths could be recognized in the following trajectory generation phase as no trajectories samples towards them are feasible.
+Finally, a set of reachable paths $\mathcal{P} \subseteq \mathcal{P}^{+}$ would be reserved.